arielgee/Sage-Like/.misc/tasks.md

 * mention in the description (readme) that only my Sage preference were implemented

+* why when I say 'no thanks' there is one more checking?
 * create default Sage-Like folder in bookmarks with some default feeds 'Sage-Like Feeds'
-* add ? to the 'Feeds Folder' preference explaining about the bookmarks
-* may when I say no thanks there is one more checking?
-* remove infobar/itemDesc on click
-* add the word 'background' to the 'Periodic feed check' preference
 * add dotted line to tree view
-* dingbats folder in preference feeds folder. a BLACK DIAMOND was the best I could find
-    * FILE FOLDER: 📁 - &#x1f4c1;
-    * OPEN FILE FOLDER: 📂 - &#x1f4c2;
-    * BLACK FOLDER: - &#x1f5bf;
-    * OPEN FOLDER: - &#x1f5c1;
-    * FOLDER:  - &#x1f5c0;